The Importance of Honey Bees (our love lives depend on them)

 You might not realize it, but we owe just about everything to the humble honey bee.
 That’s right, I’m not just talking about providing us with the aphrodisiac of honey.
-Most crops in the United States are pollinated by bees, adding millions of dollars to our nation’s economy every year and giving us healthy foods to eat.
+Most crops in the United States are pollinated by bees, adding millions of dollars to our nation’s economy every year and giving us healthy foods to eat–the kind of foods that keep your sexual health in balance.

 Tragically, the likelihood of bees becoming extinct is high.
 Thanks to a phenomenon known as Colony Collapse Disorder, bees are disappearing at an alarming rate.
 Beekeepers now estimate that one-third of American bee populations have vanished as a result of climate change, habitat loss, and pesticide use.
 And it’s not happening just in the United States, either; the problem is worldwide.